VamsiKrishnaChavalam/MediRAG/README.md

-# MediRAG
+**MedhiRAG**

-MediRAG is a medical chatbot using RAG with Groq LLM, Pinecone, and HuggingFace embeddings.
-It delivers reliable, context-driven answers, supports PDF uploads, and features a modern Streamlit-based chat UI.
+MediRAG is a medical chatbot powered by Retrieval-Augmented Generation (RAG), combining Groq LLM, Pinecone, and HuggingFace embeddings to deliver reliable, context-aware responses.
+It supports PDF uploads to enhance its knowledge base and provides a modern, interactive chat interface built with Streamlit.

+To run the application, first install the required dependencies using **pip install -r requirements.txt**, and once the installation is complete, launch the interface with the command **streamlit run RetriverUI.py**.